nhackathon/tasks-late-2023/README.md

 - The run time of your solutions must not exceed 10 seconds.
 When checking the solutions if a code is running past this 10 seconds it will be automatically shut down
 - Make sure you do not modify the _.github_ folder
-- Make sure you do not modify or delete the _main.py_ file
+- Make sure you do not rename or delete the _main.py_ file

 ## 1. Palindrome Checker